scollier/SATraining/SATrainingEndToEnd.md

 ##Configure Kubernetes##

+The kubernetes package provides several services

+* kube-apiserver
+* kube-scheduler
+* kube-controller-manager
+* kubelet, kube-proxy

-The kubernetes package provides a few services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
-These services are managed by systemd and the configuration resides in a central location: /etc/kubernetes.
+These services are managed by systemd and the configuration resides in a central location, `/etc/kubernetes`.
 We will break the services up between the hosts.
-The first host, master, will be the kubernetes master.
-This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
+The first host, *master*, will be the kubernetes master.
+This host will run kube-apiserver, kube-controller-manager, and kube-scheduler.
 In addition, the master will also run _etcd_.
-The remaining hosts, the minions will run kubelet, proxy, cadvisor and docker.
+The remaining hosts, the *minions* or *nodes*, will run kubelet, proxy, cadvisor and docker.

-**Prepare the hosts:**
+###Prepare the hosts

-* Edit /etc/kubernetes/config which will be the same on all hosts to contain:
+* Edit `/etc/kubernetes/config` to be the same on **all hosts**.
+For OpenStack VMs we will be using the *private IP address* of the master host.

 ```
 # Comma separated list of nodes in the etcd cluster
-KUBE_ETCD_SERVERS="--etcd_servers=http://master:4001"
+KUBE_ETCD_SERVERS="--etcd_servers=http://MASTER_PRIV_IP_ADDR:4001"

 # logging to stderr means we get it in the systemd journal
 KUBE_LOGTOSTDERR="--logtostderr=true"